ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 This visualization uses the `ground_truth`, `field`, `probabilities` and `model_names` parameters.
 `field` needs to be a category.
-For each model (in the aligned lists of `probabilities` and `model_names`) it produces a pair of lines indicating the accuracy of the model and the data coverage while increasing a threshold (x axis) on the probabilities of predictions for the specificed `field`.
+For each model (in the aligned lists of `probabilities` and `model_names`) it produces a pair of lines indicating the accuracy of the model and the data coverage while increasing a threshold (x axis) on the probabilities of predictions for the specified `field`.

 ![Confidence_Thresholding](images/confidence_thresholding.png "Confidence_Thresholding")